nithishr/nithishr.github.io/_posts/2020-07-20-sample-projects.md

 Hodor: Controlling the office door from the Internet
 -----
 At [KI labs](www.ki-labs.com), we faced the problem of shortage of keys.
 To solve this problem, we connected the intercom system in the office to the internet using a Raspberry Pi which could then be controlled from Slack.

-It was interesting to see this turning into a platform of sorts with multiple teams working on further integrations like mobile apps, face detection based authentication, etc.
+It was also interesting to see this turning into a platform of sorts with multiple teams working on further integrations like mobile apps, face detection based authentication, etc.

 <figure>
     <img src="/assets/img/projects/hodor.jpeg">